screwdriver-cd/screwdriver/design/build-cache.md

 Use when:

-1. Generated resources are time dependant
+1. Generated resources are time dependent
 2. Generated resources are only valid for single execution
 3. Generated resources are meant for deployment (Please note that triggering deployment with a detached job will create a new event and, by extension, cache.)